 Advanced Hazmat Life Support

 This internationally recognized Advanced Hazmat Life Support Provider program is a course developed by the Arizona Emergency Medicine Research Center (AEMRC) at the University of Arizona Health Sciences Center and the American Academy of Clinical Toxicology.
-Verified instructors and toxicologists with the Oklahoma Center for Poison & Drug Information, in cooperation with the Oklahoma State Department of Health, will be providing this course in 2018 (date to be determined) on the OU Health Sciences Center Campus in Oklahoma City.
+Verified instructors and toxicologists with the Oklahoma Center for Poison & Drug Information, in cooperation with the Oklahoma State Department of Health, will be providing this course on June 17-18,2021

-Join the worldwide community of more than 17,600 healthcare professionals from around the world, and become a verified AHLS Provider prepared to face the medical challenges of hazmat incidents.
+Join the worldwide community of more than 20,000 healthcare professionals from around the world, to become a Verified AHLS Provider, prepared to face the clinical challenges of hazmat incidents.

 For questions, contact Shirley Christie at 405-271-5062.